liferay-search/liferay-docs/en/developer/customization/articles/03-architecture/06-ui-concepts/01-ui-architecture-intro.markdown

 ## Applications

-@product@ applications provide content and help users accomplish tasks.
-They're [developed the same way](/7-2/appdev/-/knowledge_base/a/web-front-ends) as other web applications, and @product@ can combine multiple applications on one page.
+@sharepoint@ applications provide content and help users accomplish tasks.
+They're [developed the same way](/7-2/appdev/-/knowledge_base/a/web-front-ends) as other web applications, and @sharepoint@ can combine multiple applications on one page.

-@product@ supports developing JavaScript-based applications using popular front-end frameworks:
+@sharepoint@ supports developing JavaScript-based applications using popular front-end frameworks:

 -   [Angular](/docs/7-2/appdev/-/knowledge_base/a/developing-an-angular-application)